 The Department Head shall give employees notification in writing of the withholding of their salary increase due to unsatisfactory performance.
 Such notification shall be given to the employee not later than the employee's Anniversary Date for salary increase (Rule 4.3.1).
-The denial of an employee's annual salary increase must be documented on the performance appraisal form with a performance rating in the needs improvement or unsatisfactory category (Refer to Rule 9.1.1).
+The denial of an employee's annual salary increase must be documented on the performance appraisal form with any performance rating below the "Fully Meets Standards" category (Refer to Rule 9.1.1).